komplexb/komplexb.github.io/content/articles/recent-vue-work.md

 ## Working with Vuex
 ### Mutation Subscriptions
 Whenever discount codes are applied to the app state or removed from the app state, the source of truth (Shopify) to ensure the cart totals are correct.
-I used mutation subscriptions[^2] to check update Shopify as necessary and apply the updated payload to the appstate.
+I used mutation subscriptions[^2] to:
+- validate discount code via Shopify
+- remove invalid discount codes from app state once validated
+- apply the payload response of valid discount codes the app state.
 <script src="https://gist.github.com/komplexb/68df0ab14af5775a1b568d7eeaba5583.js"></script>

 ### Working with Actions, Getters & Map Getters
 In the snippet below:
-- Fetch a list of products on sale from Shopify
+- Fetch a list of products on sale from Shopify.
-- Transform them and add them to the discount state object.
+- Format list and add contents to the discount state object.
 - Create a getter to easily ascertain if a given product is on sale.
-- Access getter within components to determine applicable behavior.
+- Use getter as flag within components.
 <script src="https://gist.github.com/komplexb/ec1c8ff2b6814cefd6a8dae108ef8470.js"></script>